sdr-enthusiasts/docker-dumpvdl2/README.md

 A computer host on a suitable architecture and one USB RTL-SDR dongle connected to an antenna.

-## Deprecation Notice

-`SERIAL` has been deprecated in favor of `SOAPYSDR`.
-Please update your configuration accordingly.
-If `SERIAL` is set the driver will be set to `rtlsdr` and the serial number will be set to the value of `SERIAL`.

 ## Up and running

 ```yaml